blaz-r/WS2812B_STM32F4/README.md

 # LowMEM ws2812b library ( STM32F4_WS2812B )
+Library forked from https://github.com/hubmartin/WS2812B_STM32F4 and changed a bit to work with blackpill (stm32f411).
+I also added support for different orders of RGB configuration (GRB, BRG ...).
+Below is the info from original version of library, it works in almost the same way, just visInit function now takes order of colors ("RGB", "GRB" ...).

+## Original info:

 This is a memory and CPU efficient implementation of WS2812B library for STM32 processors. **You have to compile it with -Og or at least -O1 optimizations to take advantage of it.**